-CCAP Adaptation Design Tool
+Adaptation Design Tool

 The Adaptation Design Tool helps coral reef managers incorporate climate-smart design into their plans by considering the effects of climate change on ecosystem stressors and implications for effective management.
 The Design Tool is a product of the Corals & Climate Adaptation Planning project, a joint collaboration under the Climate Change Working Group of the U.S. Coral Reef Task Force.
 While the Tool can be used by individuals, it is better suited to small groups that include a range of expertise in coral reef ecology, climate change, and management approaches.
-Learn more through this new self-paced opens in a new windowonline course.
+Learn more through this self-paced online course.

 The Adaptation Design Tool is based on exploration of “Climate-Smart Design Considerations”, ref which are a series of questions related to how climate change is likely to impact (1) the stressors being managed by an action and (2) the effectiveness of the action in dealing with those stressors.
 Based on the answers to these questions, managers can consider how the design or implementation of their management actions could be modified for greatest effectiveness in the face of climate change.
 This may be followed by a review of additional adaptation options for potential inclusion in the plan, based on recommendations from the literature.

 Figure 1 illustrates the activities that comprise the Adaptation Design Tool:

 Activity 1: Develop Climate-Smart Design Considerations for existing conservation/management actions, and adapt existing actions to account for climate change.

 Activity 2: Identify the full range of additional adaptation options to more comprehensively address climate change impacts, tailor them to local conditions, and add them as a second round of Activity 1.